 Friday, June 10, 2011 marks the day Micah officially became our son.
 It was a very busy day.
 Since I will be bringing Micah home alone in a few weeks, and Barry is leaving tomorrow morning, we had to sign some documents at the notary and U.S. Embassy before court.
 Then our driver got us to court promptly at 2:55pm.

+Our facilitator was waiting for us and took a few photos, then rushed us in to our hearing.
 Us with our facilitator, driver, and Morgan White on court day (the Whites had to run around with us to the notary and embassy today and we were running out of time, so they tagged along to the courthouse with us).

 We knew a little of what to expect because the Whites had just gone through the same court with the same judge just two days before us.
 However, we were still nervous.
 Barry had been nervous all day, but I was pretty calm right up until being walked into the courtroom.
 Barry asked our facilitator what we should know and she gave us some basic instructions (stand when the judge comes in, stand when you answer questions, stand when she leaves).